 Fall is the time of year to ensure that your house is ready for cold weather and to prepare your property for the freezing temperatures ahead.
-This fall maintenance checklist will help you ready your home for the coming winter.
+A seasonal checklist not only keeps your home comfortable but also helps prevent costly repairs down the line.

 1. Prepare the HVAC system